I want to join DMAR. How do I apply for membership?

 Is it mandatory to join a Realtor® Association?

-I need a good standing member letter in order to join another Association as a secondary member.
+I need a good-standing member letter to join another Association as a secondary member.
 How do I get that letter?

 How can I get signed up with the MLS system and does it cover areas outside of Denver?

 REcolorado is the MLS listing service in Denver and they serve the three Realtor® Associations in the Denver metro area.
 To become a member with REcolorado, visit recolorado.com, click on "For Pros" and then on "Join REcolorado."
 There you will find membership categories, products, market tools and fees.
 You can also click "search" to view a map.

 How can I get my login ID and password?

 Your login is the last six (6) digits of your real estate license.
 If you do not know your password try "welcome," which is the default password if you did not create a custom one.
 If you are still unable to log in, go to dmarealtors.com and click on MEMBER LOGIN in the top right corner.
 Click on "Forgot your password?" and it will be emailed to the address on file.